SAP-samples/btp-dc-samples/docs/pages/bookshop/2_1_fast_cap_fiori.md

    Click "Finish".
 Wait until the files are generated...

 8. Run `cds watch` in terminal and open your "local" preview. <br>
-   You have a new entry in "Web Applications", your fiori app `/booksui/webapp/index.html`. <br>
+   You have a new entry in "Web Applications", your Fiori app `/booksui/webapp/index.html`. <br>
    Click on it.

    In the Fiori app, click on **`Go`** to get the data. (this is how initial Fiori apps work)